ChainSafe/gossamer/dot/network/README.md

 [These protocols](https://crates.parity.io/sc_network/index.html#request-response-protocols) allow peers to request specific information from one another.
 The requesting peer sends a protocol-specific message that describes the request and the peer to which the request was sent replies with a message.
+When a peer opens a request/response stream by requesting data from another peer, they may _only_ request data on that stream & the other peer may _only_ respond to requests on that stream.

 ###### Sync